samaresh1507/VisitorsTimeSeries/VisitorTimeSeries.md

 ```

 ![](VisitorTimeSeries_files/figure-html/unnamed-chunk-1-1.png)<!-- -->
+#### Observation - we see an upward trend in the visitors, with seasonsal fluctuations, so the visitors ####increases in summer months and dip in winter months

 #### Use a classical decomposition to calculate the trend-cycle and seasonal indices.
 #### Do the results support the graphical interpretation from part (a)?